 It’ll probably happen without you knowing it if you’re a one-man-band, but ensure your brand personality comes across in your posts.

 This one might go without saying, but make sure the spelling and grammar on your site is good.
 A simple spelling mistake can undermine your credibility so make sure your spellchecker’s on and you proof read your post once it’s written.

 Your reader should finish your post and feel compelled to do something.
 If you blog about motorcycle maintenance, leave your reader dying to get their hands oily; if you blog about cooking, motivate them to rush to the kitchen and try out your top tips!

 If your blog has a comments facility, sign off by inviting your users to leave feedback.
 Let them know that you care about what they have to say!

 So you’re ready to upload your blogpost for all to see?
 Don’t post right away!
 Come back to it the day after with fresh eyes and read it again.
 This is also when you’ll be best positioned to spot any issues with the message, spelling and grammar.

 It sounds like a bit of a drag, but it’s a really good idea to set aside some time to write a post.
 Blogging regularly will keep your audience engaged.

-I’d love to know what your experiences with blogging have been– why not let me know in the comments below?
+I’d love to know what your experiences with blogging have been – why not let me know over on Twitter?